Are you a Claude “China user”?

 Six weighted signals that mirror the open-source Fuck Claude detector.

-4. Intl locale (10 pts): The locale your browser resolves for date and number formatting.
+4. Intl locale (weight 10): The locale your browser resolves for date and number formatting.
+While a weaker signal on its own, it reinforces the picture when combined with language and timezone data.

 How the check works